 The goal of Academic Support Services is to assist all students to become efficient, self-confident, and independent learners.
 Please call Kathie Wentworth at (260) 665-4853 or email firstname.lastname@example.org for more information or to schedule an appointment.

 - Reviewing documentation for requests for reasonable accommodations (please note that requests for accommodations in student housing should still be presented initially to the director of housing, however, Kathie is available to consult on housing accommodation requests;

 - Accepting and assisting in investigating any grievances filed by students who believe they have been subjected to discrimination on the basis of disability;

 - Assisting in coordinating the efforts of the University to comply with Section 504 and related disability laws;

 - Maintaining data and assisting in preparation of notices and reports necessary for University compliance with Section 504 and related disability laws.

 Section 504 grievance procedure

 It is the policy of Trine University not to discriminate on the basis of disability.
-Trine University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+Trine University has adopted an internal grievance procedure document providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), or the U.S. Department of Health and Human Services regulations implementing the Act.
-Click here to access the complete grievance procedure document.